 Of course, there are many subreddits where it is okay to talk about these things—just make sure that the subreddit is secure before doing so.
 If a subreddit isn’t secure or moderated regularly by its creator(s), it may be best to avoid it altogether.

 Be Wary About the Links You Click

-Another way to stay safe on Reddit is to be wary about the links you click.
+Another way to be safe on Reddit is to be wary about the hyperlinks you click.
 Malicious actors can use URL shorteners to direct unsuspecting users to dangerous sites or portals where they can leave themselves vulnerable to phishing attacks or have cookies placed on their computer that can gather personal information about them.

 To avoid falling victim to such tactics, always make sure the link leads somewhere credible and legitimate before clicking.
-It’s also a good idea to read through any comments other users have left regarding the link before clicking as well; this may give an indication as to whether or not it’s safe for browsing.
+For example, it’s a good idea to read through any comments other visitors have left regarding the link before clicking as well; this may give an indication as to whether or not it’s safe for browsing.

-So, what steps can parents take to make sure their kids are safe on Reddit?
+So, is Reddit safe for kids?
+Are there any parental control and what steps can parents take to make sure their kids are safe on Reddit?
 Read on for some tips!

 Talk To Your Child About Being Vigilant Online